JaGeo/LobsterPy/docs/reference/cli_subcommands/ploticohpdistance.rst

 plot-icohp-distance
 ====================

-Plot ICOHPs or ICOOPs or ICOBIs with respect to bond lengths
+Plot ICOHPs or ICOOPs or ICOBIs with respect to bond lengths.

+.. hint:: Aliases available

+   - ploticohpdistance

 .. argparse::
    :module: lobsterpy.cli